Glossary of Business Insurance Terms

 Is assessed value used in small business insurance?

 Assessed value only relates to local taxes.
-It has nothing to do with commercial property insurance or other policies.
-When buying commercial property insurance, the key question to ask is whether you want to insure your building for its:
+It has nothing to do with commercial property insurance or how much insurance coverage you need.

-Actual cash value: The replacement cost minus the depreciation the building sustained over time
+• Actual cash value (ACV): The replacement cost minus the depreciation the building sustained over time

 If you decide on actual cash value, your insurance company will consider your building’s square footage, type of construction, and number of occupants in determining its replacement value.
 The higher that value, the higher your insurance premium will be.